OUTMANE-BEN-MOUSSA/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The file 0 prints _putchar followed by a new line
-The file 1 prints the alphabets in lower case followed by a new line
+The file 1 prints the alphabets in lower case followed by a new line The file 2  prints 10 times the alphabet, in lowercase, followed by a new line.
+The file 3 checks for lowercase character., followed by a new line.